FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 American Bulldogs are taller dogs than their English ancestors.
 They're confident, versatile and athletic and can be seen in many different settings today.

-Can be working dogs and cattle drovers, excel in weight-pulling competitions, and are reliable protectors of the home.
+They can be working dogs and cattle drovers, excel in weight-pulling competitions, and are reliable protectors of the home.

 As the breed developed, two distinct 'types' appeared - each one nurtured and encouraged by the original US breeders Alan Scott and John Johnson.